astrogirlnim/Personyx/documentation/personyx_mvp_checklist.md

 - [ ] **4.2** Fetch score + top quotes and post an interactive message.
 - [ ] **4.3** Provide install script with required OAuth scopes.
 - [ ] **4.4** Add rate-limit guard (max 3 calls / min / workspace).

+[ ] Add "AI Service" or "Manage API Key" modal to Tray UI/Settings

+- [ ] Show error/warning if no key/service is configured
+- [ ] Allow switching between local and cloud AI modes at any time

 ---